 To preserve our independent voice, CCH does not accept government funding.
-Instead, CCH is sustained by diversified support from foundations, corporations and individual donors that share our commitment to prevent and end homelessness.
-Our Speakers Bureau also earns fees for outreach to school, religious and civic groups.
+Instead, CCH is sustained by diversified support from foundations, corporations, and individual donors that share our commitment to prevent and end homelessness.

-CCH also secures support from individuals, businesses and ally organizations through annual memberships in the coalition.
-For individuals, memberships are $50 for a household or business, $10 for a student or l0w-income household, and $100 for organizations.
-More than 4,000 individuals support CCH each year with gifts, large and small.
+CCH also secures support from individuals and businesses through an annual membership donation.
+Memberships are $50 for a household or business and $10 for a student or low-income household.
+More than 5,000 individuals support CCH each year with donations of all sizes.

-The Associate Board welcomes young professionals dedicated to making a difference through their volunteer work.
-Throughout the year, members assist with special events and fundraisers, staffing CCH events and managing the Associate Board’s own events, including an April 5K run and a Halloween party.
+The Associate Board welcomes young professionals dedicated to making a difference in their volunteer work.
+Throughout the year, members assist with special events and fundraisers, staffing CCH events and managing the Associate Board’s own events, including a Cubs outing and Cheer for Change.

-Partner sponsors support CCH advocacy.
-Community Shares of Illinois is a workplace giving campaign that promotes progressive change in our communities.
-Investing in Communities and The Vanity Project redirect a percentage of profits to CCH and partner charities.
+CCH is a beneficiary of Community Shares of Illinois, a workplace giving campaign that promotes progressive change in our communities.